dashingsoft/pyarmor/docs/topic/bccmode.rst

 .. program:: pyarmor gen

-BCC mode could convert most of functions and methods in the scripts to equivalent C functions, those c functions will be comipled to machine instructions directly, then called by obfuscated scripts.
+BCC mode could convert most of functions and methods in the scripts to equivalent C functions, those c functions will be compiled to machine instructions directly, then called by obfuscated scripts.

 It requires ``c`` compiler.
 In Linux and Darwin, ``gcc`` and ``clang`` is OK.
 In Windows, only ``clang.exe`` works.
 It could be configured by one of these ways: